NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 This is a required field for the name of the central exhaust fan.

-#### Field: Inlet Node 1 ####

-This is the name of the first component object in the exhaust system.
-This is a required field.

-#### Field: Inlet <#> Node Name ####

-The remaining fields are one repeated item: the inlet nodes.
-These fields define the inlet nodes for the exhaust system.
-Each inlet nodee must be the outlet node of a ZoneHVAC:ExhaustSystem object.

 An example of the AirLoopHVAC:ExhaustSystem input object is like this:
 ```
 AirLoopHVAC:ExhaustSystem,
-    Central Exhaust,            !- Name
+    Central Exhaust 1,            !- Name
     Exhaust Avail List,         !- Availability Manager List Name
+    AirLoopExhaustMixer1,        !- AirLoopHVAC:ZoneMixer Name
     Fan:SystemModel,            !- Fan Object Type
-    Central Exhaust Fan,        !- Fan Name
+    CentralExhaustFan1;        !- Fan Name
-    Zone 1 ExhaustSystem Node,        !- Inlet 1 Node Name
-    Zone 2 ExhaustSystem Node,        !- Inlet 2 Node Name
-    Zone 3 ExhaustSystem Node,        !- Inlet 3 Node Name
-    Zone 4 ExhaustSystem Node;        !- Inlet 4 Node Name
 ```

-### ZoneHVAC:ExhaustSystem Input Fields ###
+### ZoneHVAC:ExhaustControl Input Fields ###

-The input fields for the ZoneHVAC:ExhaustSystem object are as follows.
+The input fields for the ZoneHVAC:ExhaustControl object are as follows.

 #### Field: Name ####

-This is the name of the ZoneHVAC:ExhaustSystem.
+This is the name of the ZoneHVAC:ExhaustControl.

 #### Field: Availablity Schedule Name ####

-This is the aviability schedule name of the ZoneHVAC:Exhaust equipment.
+This is the aviability schedule name of the ZoneHVAC:ExhaustControl equipment.
 A schedule value of zero means off, and >0 means on.
-If the connected AirloopHVAC:ExhaustSystem is on, then this schedule may be used to turn on (or off) the ZoneHVAC:Exhaust system.
-If the connected AirloopHVAC:Exhaust is off, then this ZoneHVAC:Exhuast system will be off, and this schedule will be ignored.
+If the connected AirloopHVAC:ExhaustSystem is on, then this schedule may be used to turn on (or off) the ZoneHVAC:ExhaustControl system.
+If the connected AirloopHVAC:ExhaustSystem is off, then this ZoneHVAC:ExhaustControl system will be off, and this schedule will be ignored.

 #### Field: Inlet Node Name ####

-This is the inlet node name of the ZoneHVAC:ExhaustSystem object.
+This is the inlet node name of the ZoneHVAC:ExhaustControl object.
 This must be an exhaust node of the zone.

 #### Field: Outlet Node Name ####

-This is the outlet node name of the ZoneHVAC:ExhaustSystem object.
+This is the outlet node name of the ZoneHVAC:ExhaustControl object.
 This node must be connected to an AirLoopHVAC:ExhaustSystem object as an inlet node.

 #### Field: Design Flow Rate {m3/s} ####